HuskieRobotics/3061-lib/README.md

         * set the value of Drivetrain/steerCurrent to 10 A
         * inspect the portion of the graph where the acceleration is constant (before the motor reached free speed); set ```ANGLE_KA``` to the average of the values from each steer motor
         * set ```TESTING``` in DrivetrainConstants.java back to false
+        * verify kA by using VelocityTorqueCurrentFOC in Tuner X and commanding an acceleration (and a velocity if you want kS in circuit) (while you're far enough from free speed, the acceleration signal should closely match the requested acceleration)
     * Drive characterization values (```DRIVE_KS```, ```DRIVE_KV```, ```DRIVE_KA```) in in your ```RobotConfig``` subclass (e.g., DefaultRobotConfig.java):
         * set the robot on the carpet
         * set ```DRIVE_KV``` to 0 since current corresponds to acceleration, not velocity